loveencounterflow/steampipes/README.md

 In addition, synchronous and asynchronous functions that, when called without arguments, return a value for which one of the iteration modes (sync or async) works correctly are allowed.
-Such a function will be called as late as possible, that is, not at pipline definition time, but only when a pipeline with a source and a drain has been constructed and is started with `pull()`.
+Such a function will be called as late as possible, that is, not at pipeline definition time, but only when a pipeline with a source and a drain has been constructed and is started with `pull()`.